-- Budgets must be balanced. - Class size regulation must be respected. - The NTIP Allocation within the Local Circumstances Staffing Allocation (within the Classroom Staffing Fund (CSF)) is to be used for eligible NTIP expenses, which are required to meet NTIP program requirements. - The Indigenous Education Classroom Staffing Allocation (within the CSF) and Indigenous Education Supports Allocation (within the Learning Resources Fund (LRF)) are limited to expenses that support the academic success and well-being of Indigenous students, as well as build the knowledge of all students and educators on Indigenous histories, cultures, perspectives and contributions, including spending restrictions on each of the components within the allocations. - The Areas of Intervention amount within the LRF FSL component of the Language Supports and Local Circumstances Allocation (within the LRF) is limited to expenses for initiatives and eligible activities within the areas of intervention identified in the Canada-Ontario Agreement on Minority-Language Education and Second Official-Language Instruction. - The Mental Health and Wellness Allocation (within the LRF) is limited to expenses related to student mental health, including spending restrictions on the Mental Health Workers Staff component and the Mental Health Leaders component within the fund. - The Student Safety and Well-Being Allocation (within the LRF) is limited to expenses related to student safety and well-being.
+- Budgets must be balanced. - Class size regulation must be respected. - The NTIP Allocation within the Local Circumstances Staffing Allocation (within the Classroom Staffing Fund (CSF)) is to be used for eligible NTIP expenses, which are required to meet NTIP program requirements. - The Indigenous Education Classroom Staffing Allocation (within the CSF) and Indigenous Education Supports Allocation (within the Learning Resources Fund (LRF)) are limited to expenses that support the academic success and well-being of Indigenous students, as well as build the knowledge of all students and educators on Indigenous histories, cultures, perspectives and contributions, including spending restrictions on each of the components within the allocations.

-- The Program Leadership component within the Differentiated Supports Allocation (within LRF) is to be used for eligible expenses, including salary & benefits and travel & professional development for the program leaders funded through the Program Leadership component. - The SHSM component is to be used for eligible expenses based on the parameters (e.g., eligible activities and expenses) set out by the Student Achievement Division of the ministry each school year. - The Special Education Fund (SEF) is limited to special education expenses, including spending restrictions within the fund. - School board spending on student transportation and school facilities shall not exceed the total funding generated by a school board through the Student Transportation Fund (STF) and School Facilities Fund (SFF) plus up to a maximum of five per cent of the total amount generated through the CSF, LRF, and SEF. - A portion of Core Ed is to be used first for minor tangible capital assets (furniture and equipment that is capitalized). - The School Renewal Allocation (within the SFF) is primarily limited to capital renewal expenditures. - The Rural and Northern Education Allocation (within the SFF) is limited to expenses that further improve education for students from rural communities. - The Transportation to Provincial or Demonstration Schools Allocation (within the STF) is to be used for eligible expenses for transportation to Provincial and Demonstration schools. - School Board Administration expenses shall not exceed the expense limit equal to a base of \$2.1 million plus 3.5 per cent of the school boards' total expenses.
-Excluded from school boards' total administration expenses are any expenses related to the Regional Internal Audit Team (RIAT) and External Audit funding from the ministry, as well as any election costs in unorganized territories. - The Regional Internal Audit Team (RIAT) component (within the School Board Administration Fund) is limited to internal audit expenses (excluding any portion of the public sector compensation restraint amount attributable to internal audit).
+- The Areas of Intervention amount within the LRF FSL component of the Language Supports and Local Circumstances Allocation (within the LRF) is limited to expenses for initiatives and eligible activities within the areas of intervention in the FSL Action Plan and aligned with the Canada-Ontario Agreement on Minority-Language Education and Second Official-Language Instruction. - The Mental Health and Wellness Allocation (within the LRF) is limited to expenses related to student mental health, including spending restrictions on the Mental Health Workers Staff component and the Mental Health Leaders component within the fund. - The Student Safety and Well-Being Allocation (within the LRF) is limited to expenses related to student safety and well-being. - The Program Leadership component within the Differentiated Supports Allocation (within LRF) is to be used for eligible expenses, including salary & benefits and travel & professional development for the program leaders funded through the Program Leadership component. - The SHSM component is to be used for eligible expenses based on the parameters (e.g., eligible activities and expenses) set out by the Student Achievement Division of the ministry each school year. - The ISP for Principals and Vice-Principals component within the School Management Allocation (within the LRF) is to be used for eligible expenses as set out in the Principals' and Vice-Principals' Terms and Conditions of Employment. - The Special Education Fund (SEF) is limited to special education expenses, including spending restrictions within the fund. - School board spending on student transportation and school facilities shall not exceed the total funding generated by a school board through the Student Transportation Fund (STF) and School Facilities Fund (SFF) plus up to a maximum of five per cent of the total amount generated through the CSF, LRF, and SEF. - A portion of Core Ed is to be used first for minor tangible capital assets (furniture and equipment that is capitalized). - The School Renewal Allocation (within the SFF) is primarily limited to capital renewal expenditures.

+- The Rural and Northern Education Allocation (within the SFF) is limited to expenses that further improve education for students from rural communities. - The Transportation to Provincial or Demonstration Schools Allocation (within the STF) is to be used for eligible expenses for transportation to Provincial and Demonstration schools. - School Board Administration expenses shall not exceed the expense limit equal to a base of \$2.2 million plus 3.44 per cent of the school boards' total expenses.
+Excluded from school boards' total administration expenses are any expenses related to the Regional Internal Audit Team (RIAT) and external audit funding from the ministry, as well as any election costs in unorganized territories. - The RIAT component (within the School Board Administration Fund) is limited to internal audit expenses (excluding any portion of the public sector compensation restraint amount attributable to internal audit).